 No Products in the Cart

-Do you remember what the first thing people complained about when they fell ill in these last two years was?
+Do you remember what the first thing people complained about when they fell ill in the last two years was?
 Let us remind you: it was the loss of sense of smell.
-Not being able to smell can impact our wakeful experience, right from appetite to focus.
-But were you aware that a good or bad smell can also impact our sleep?
+Not being able to smell can impact our wakeful experience, from appetite to focus.
+An unpleasant smell, on the other hand, can have an impact on our sleep.

-Yes, we can't smell in our sleep.
-But many research studies have shown that sweet and foul smells can stimulate our brains to good and bad sleep.
-In fact, scents and fragrances are a critical part of our daily lives if we pay close attention.
+Our response to smell during sleep is reduced.
+But many research studies have shown that sweet and foul smells can stimulate our brains and affect our quality of sleep.
+In fact, scents and fragrances are a critical part of our daily lives if we pay close attention, and aromatherapy can be helpful.

-More than looking for a particular scent, you should be looking at which fragrance will align with your personality.
-Or the mood you wanna be in.
+More than looking for a particular scent, you should be looking at which fragrance will align with your personality or the mood you want to be in.

 You can choose a scent based on what you are feeling right now and how your day went.
-You can start this way.
-Choose a bottle and put three drops of essential oil and feel it.
+You can start this way – Choose a bottle, put three drops of essential oil in it, and get a feel for it.
 If you like it, you can use it.
 But before that, try to check for any allergies.
 Here’s a handy list for you to sort your suitable scent for a good sleep.

 1. Roman Chamomile - In ancient times, it was known for its hypnotic properties.
-Roman Chamomile helps you relax and induce sleep in less time than other essential oils or fragrances.
-It has a light, fresh fragrance like an apple.
+Roman Chamomile helps you relax and induces sleep in less time than other essential oils or fragrances.
+It has a light, fresh fragrance like an apple, which is also a reason why Chamomile helps to unwind and fall asleep.

 2. Ylang Ylang - It is extracted from the flowers of a tropical tree that grows in the Philippines, Indonesia, and parts of Australia.
-It comes with a heavy sweet smell with notes of fruits and rubber.
-It can boost mood and reduce depression.
+It comes with a heavy, sweet smell with notes of fruits and rubber.
+It can boost mood and reduce depression, thereby indirectly enhancing sleep.
 Ylang-Ylang works best when mixed with Lavender or Jasmine, making the mood floral and romantic.
+Studies have shown that it can improve sleep through its many properties.

-3. Lavender - It is a Mediterranean plant with flowers and oils both used for medicinal purposes.
-It reduces anxiety and relaxes the muscles of our bodies.
+3. Lavender - It is a Mediterranean plant with flowers and oils, both of which are used for medicinal purposes.
+It reduces anxiety and relaxes the muscles in our bodies.
 Antibacterial and antifungal in nature, Lavender is good for people with mild insomnia and restlessness.

-4. Rosemary - It has both calming as well energizing effects on our bodies and minds.
-In several studies, it was found that Rosemary promoted relaxation, boosted alertness, and improved memory.
-It blends well with Geranium, Peppermint, and Cedarwood or with spice and citrus fragrances.
+4. Rosemary - It has both calming and energizing effects on our bodies and minds.
+In several studies, it was found that rosemary promoted relaxation, boosted alertness, and improved memory.
+It blends well with Geranium, Peppermint, and Cedarwood, or with spice and citrus fragrances.
+As per studies, the properties of Rosemary help students the most.

-5. Peppermint - Minty and Refreshing, Peppermint has this inherent quality within it that can soothe away your tension.
+5. Peppermint - Minty and refreshing, peppermint has this inherent quality within it that can soothe away your tension.
 Not only that, but it can also be used to treat colds and coughs because it works as a decongestant.
-The only caveat is to look for any allergies as it comes with one strong scent.
+Peppermint’s effects have even shown the ability to improve sleep quality for cancer patients.
+The only caveat with Peppermint is to look for any allergies, as it comes with a strong scent.

 6. Cinnamon - Cinnamon is spicy and sweet, warm and fruity, and a perfect antioxidant for your brain and your body.
-It is generally derived from barks and leaves of trees, so it has a woody flavor in it.
+It is generally derived from the bark and leaves of trees, so it has a woody flavor.
 If going out helps lift your mood, then Cinnamon is the best fragrance for you.
-It increases attention, improves serotonin levels, and makes you happy.
+It increases attention, improves serotonin levels, has anti-insomnia benefits, and makes you happy.

 7. Eucalyptus - It has a very distinct middle note that has a combination of mint, honey, and citrus elements.
-It has both relaxing and relieving nature with a fresh and clean aroma.
-Nothing fancy in it, but works for your sleep.
-The best part is you can mix it with a wide range of fragrance choices like lemongrass, lemon, rosemary, lavender, cedarwood, and peppermint.
+It has both a relaxing and relieving nature, with a fresh and clean aroma.
+Nothing fancy about it, but it works for your sleep.
+The best part is that you can mix it with a wide range of fragrance choices, like lemongrass, lemon, rosemary, lavender, cedarwood, and peppermint.

-Peppermint and Lemon give a bad odor, and Grapefruit and Lemon could cause irritation to ones with sensitive skin.
-There are several such examples that would differ for different people’s expectations.
+Peppermint and Lemon give off a bad odor, and Grapefruit and Lemon could cause irritation to those with sensitive skin.
+There are several such examples that would differ according to different people’s expectations.
 So how do you find out?

-The thumb rule of blending essential oils is the aroma and feel should be pleasant to your mind and your skin.
+The thumb rule for blending essential oils is that the aroma and feel should be pleasant to your mind and skin.
 Try not to experiment with harsher, citric tones at the start.
-Instead, begin with creating a layered fragrance with top, middle and base notes.
+Instead, begin by creating a layered fragrance with top, middle, and base notes.

 Pretty fast, but only in layers if you are inhaling them.
 We will come to other usages later.